lorensen/VTKExamples/src/VTKBook/Chapter3.md

 The Visualization Toolkit has built into its compilation process the ability to automatically generate language bindings to the [Ousterhout94].
 This so-called wrapping process automatically creates a layer between the C++ VTK library and the interpreter as illustrated in **Figure3–29**.
 There is a one-to-one mapping between C++ methods and Tcl C++ functions for most objects and methods in the system.
 To demonstrate this, the following example repeats the previous C++ example except that it is implemented with a Tcl script.
 (The script can be found in Cone5.tcl.)

+!!! warning "Missing Figure"
     **Figure 3–29**In VTK the C++ library is automatically wrapped with the interpreted languages Tcl, Python, and Java.

 ``` tcl
 package require vtk